electric-cloud-community/EC-SingleSignOnConfigurator/README.md

 ## Using the pre-compiled plugin

 You can find a pre-compiled [EC-SingleSignOnConfigurator.jar](https://github.com/electric-cloud-community/EC-SingleSignOnConfigurator/blob/main/EC-SingleSignOnConfigurator.jar) in the root of this repository.
-To use it, following the instructions in [Installing the plugin](#installing-the-plugin).
+To use it, follow the instructions in [Installing the plugin](#installing-the-plugin).

 ## Installing the plugin